- Related links

 Asbestos removal and notification

-The 2014 Wisconsin Asbestos Seminar will be held Friday, December 5 at the Chula Vista Resort in Wisconsin Dells.
-The deadline to preregister is November 15, 2014.
+The 2015 Wisconsin Asbestos Seminar will be held Friday, December 11 in Wisconsin Dells.
+Pre-register by November 15th to secure your spot.

 Asbestos fibers are a known human carcinogen.
 Lung cancer, mesothelioma – cancer of the chest cavity lining – and asbestosis – a fibrotic scarring of lung tissue – have been proven to result from asbestos exposure.

 The Clean Air Act (CAA) of 1970 requires the U.S. Environmental Protection Agency (EPA) to develop and enforce regulations to protect the public from exposure to airborne contaminants that are known to be human health hazards.
 The EPA has since delegated the authority to implement and enforce the federal hazardous air pollutant rule on asbestos to the DNR.

 The DNR implemented its asbestos program to reduce the public's possible asbestos exposure.
 These regulations require facility owners and/or operators involved in demolition and renovation activities to inspect the affected facility before attempting to remove any asbestos, file proper notification and handle and dispose of asbestos properly.
 Staff offer education and assistance with asbestos issues so that owners and/or operators can comply with rule requirements.

 Four steps to a successful demolition or renovation project

 Department regulations require the owner or operator of a facility to "thoroughly inspect the affected facility or part of the facility where the demolition or renovation operation will occur for the presence of asbestos..."

 - DHS inspector requirements and training for asbestos certification

 - Planning Your Demolition or Renovation Project (WA-651)